Faire/mjml-react/README.md

 ## Limitations

-Currently `mjml` and `@faire/mjml-react` libraries are meant to be run inside a node.
+Currently `mjml` and `@faire/mjml-react` libraries are meant to be run inside Node.js.

 ## Example project

 You can find an example project here [https://github.com/wix-incubator/mjml-react-example](https://github.com/wix-incubator/mjml-react-example)

+## Related projects

+- [`mjml-dynamic`](https://github.com/mifi/mjml-dynamic) - lets you create a `.mjml` template using your favorite tooling, and inject dynamic content.
+Can be used in conjunction with `mjml-react` to render parts of a `.mjml` using React.